 Minnesota’s become more racially and ethnically diverse over the past 20 years.
 But the way we examine trends among people of color hasn’t changed a whole lot.
 We still pretty much use black, Asian, Hispanic/Latino and American Indian to categorize people of color.

-But those categories are increasingly irrelevant and that has huge implications for how the state tries to tackle problems in the future.
+Those categories are increasingly irrelevant and that has huge implications for how the state tries to tackle problems in the future.

 Researchers at Minnesota Compass posted this look at Minnesotans younger than age 20 who identify themselves as multiracial.